 Here’s that story (If you like it, please click the “Thumbs Up” and help me win a trip!)

 With my younger sister about to head up the mountain, I decided to post a throwback to four summers ago when I made the trek up 5,895 m (19,341 ft) to Uhuru Peak on Mt.
 Kilimanjaro in Tanzania.
 The four-and-a-half days it took to reach the summit were some of the most exhausting days of my life, but standing on the Rooftop of Africa, watching the sun rise made it all worth it.

-Now, I’m not the kind of girl who particularly likes Valentine’s Day…possibly because more often than not I find myself single again or possibly it’s just a silly holiday.
+I’ve never been the kind of girl who makes a big deal out of Valentine’s Day, most years, it’s just another day.
 However, there is one Valentine’s Day that stands out more than most days.
 Valentine’s Day 2008, while I was living in Kenya volunteering in an orphanage is one crazy day I’ll never forget!